200percentmicky/chadmusic/docs/selfhost.md

 !> Your bot's token is similar to a password.
 Do not share your bot's token anywhere!

+7. Invite your bot to your server, or any server you have the **Manage Server** permission in.

-7. Fill out the `.env.example` file, and rename it to `.env`.
+8. Fill out the `.env.example` file, and rename it to `.env`.

-8. Start the bot by running either of the following:
+9. Start the bot by running either of the following:
 ```
-npm run start
+$ npm run start
 ```
 ```
-node index
+$ node index
 ```